-- Neighbourhood Associations While Neighbourhood Associations are not provided with a stable funding source through municipal taxation, there are jurisdictions in Canada that rely on direct local neighbourhood involvement in the design, development and maintenance of adjacent park spaces and the broader parkland network.
-The Town should consider pursuing a direct form of relationship with Neighbourhood Associations to assist with ongoing maintenance, in collaboration with Town maintenance protocols; - Building Owners/Condo Corporations Where an urban park has been developed as part of a large scale development, and the space remains in private ownership, it shall be a requirement of any legal agreement that ensures public access and assigns maintenance responsibility that the park be maintained to Town standards.
+- Business Improvement Areas Local BIA's have a secure funding source through a levy on property taxes that is to be used for marketing, events, enhanced maintenance and capital projects.
+Certainly BIA's can work with the Town's parks maintenance staff to augment the maintenance protocols of the Town.
+BIA's and business owners may consider assisting the Town with the maintenance of adjacent urban park components, as part of their overall property maintenance procedures; - Neighbourhood Associations While Neighbourhood Associations are not provided with a stable funding source through municipal taxation, there are jurisdictions in Canada that rely on direct local neighbourhood involvement in the design, development and maintenance of adjacent park spaces and the broader parkland network.
+The Town may wish to consider pursuing a direct form of relationship with Neighbourhood Associations to assist with ongoing maintenance, in collaboration with Town maintenance protocols; - Building Owners/Condo Corporations Where an urban park has been developed as part of a large scale development, and the space remains in private ownership, it shall be a requirement of any parkland dedication credit that legal agreements ensuring public access and assigning maintenance responsibility - requiring that the park be maintained to Town standards.
 Town standards are likely to be considered the minimum standard.
 For this approach to park maintenance to be successful, there will need to be a very clear definition of just what "maintained to Town standards" means;

 - Trust Funds In the United States, many jurisdictions have required that urban parks be maintained by a Trust Fund.
 Typically, the Trust Fund is established while the park is in the design and development stages.
 Trust Funds can be funded by the private sector (a tax deduction in the US), by the public sector, or through some combination of both.
 The Trust Fund Board retains maintenance contractors and takes on the responsibility to maintain the public park to a prescribed level of quality, and the Town absolves themselves of further maintenance responsibilities; and, - Adopt-a-Park Program It is important to note that an adopt- a-park program is not a replacement for the Town's ongoing maintenance of public parks or the public realm network, but an opportunity to augment existing responsibilities.
-Local service clubs, school groups, horticultural societies or interested citizens/citizen groups may wish to become involved in specific park maintenance events, and/or for ongoing maintenance responsibilities.
+Local service clubs, school groups, horticultural societies, or interested citizens/citizen groups may wish to become involved in specific park maintenance events, and/or for ongoing maintenance responsibilities.

 Recommendation 12: It is recommended that the Town explore a full range of partnership opportunities to ensure the ongoing, high quality maintenance of the Parkland System throughout the Town.

-4.6 Achieving the Town's Parkland System
+4.6 Achieving the Town-wide Active Parkland Target

-As previously identified, the Town will need to utilize a full array of planning and financial tools to achieve the stated Parkland Target of 2.2 hectares per 1,000 people.
+The Town will need to utilize a full array of planning and financial tools to achieve the stated Town-wide Active Parkland Target of 2.2 hectares per 1,000 people.
 One important tool is the use of the Planning Act, which allows the Town to require parkland, or cash-in-lieu of parkland through the development approval process.

 The Town of Oakville incorporates a full array of development types and community contexts, and it is appropriate to consider parkland dedication in a way that recognizes those differences.
-This Section focuses on these differences and promotes an approach to calculating parkland dedication based on land use and density.
+This Section focuses on these differences and promotes an approach to calculating parkland dedication based on land use and density, in accordance with the legislative framework of the Planning Act.